DigiBP/AS25_Glacier_Express/README.md

 ### Appointment Scheduling

 ![appointment scheduling](images/appointment_webhook.png)
-**Voiceflow sends api request to webhook.
-Routed based on the the required "action" (either get slots or book slot).
+**Voiceflow sends API request to webhook.
+Routed based on the required "action" (either get slots or book slot).

 Get Slots Route (when "action" = get slots):
-- Google calendar FreeBusy API is called and returns array with booked appointments
+- Google calendar FreeBusy API is called and returns an array with booked appointments
 - An Iterator is used to convert the result array into a series of bundles
-- JSON Aggregator combines the data bundles from the Iterator Module into a single, structured JSON object with keys "Start" and "End" for eaech bundle
+- JSON Aggregator combines the data bundles from the Iterator Module into a single, structured JSON object with keys "Start" and "End" for each bundle
-- The webhook response send this JSON array back to Voiceflow
+- The webhook response sends this JSON array back to Voiceflow

 Book Slots (when "action" = book slots):
 - Voiceflow passes appointment details to webhook (name, email, type, date/time) and Google Calendar API is called to create the appointment
-- If successful a summary is sent back the voiceflow in the webhook response
+- If successful, a summary is sent back to Voiceflow in the webhook response

 need to add explanation